-The New Zealand Festival kicks off next week in Wellington with A Waka Odyssey, an enormous celebration of the Pacific country as a nation of voyagers, discoverers, storytellers and innovators.
+The New Zealand Festival has launched in Wellington with A Waka Odyssey, an enormous celebration of the Pacific country as a nation of voyagers, discoverers, storytellers and innovators.

-More than 50 waka led by five majestic waka hourua – double-hulled sailing canoes in which Polynesian seafarers crossed the oceans well before later European explorers – will glide into Wellington Harbour at dusk on Friday 23 February.
-They will be joined by a fleet of paddlers on waka ama (outrigger canoes) and waka taua (war-canoes) depicting the past, present and future of Aotearoa New Zealand like nothing before.
+Thousands of spectators turned out on Wellington's downtown waterfront to welcome five majestic waka hourua – double-hulled sailing canoes in which Polynesian seafarers crossed the oceans well before later European explorers – as they arrived into Wellington Harbour at dusk on Friday 23 February.
+They were joined by a fleet of paddlers on waka ama (outrigger canoes) and waka taua (war-canoes) depicting the past, present and future of Aotearoa New Zealand like nothing before.

-Their entrance will be accompanied by music, written for the event by renowned New Zealand musician Warren Maxwell and sung by a massive choir.
-A mass haka of one thousand people will also resound across the waters of Te Whanganui-a-Tara, Wellington Harbour.
+Their entrance was accompanied by music, written for the event by renowned New Zealand musician Warren Maxwell and sung by a massive choir.
+A mass haka of one thousand people resounded across the waters of Te Whanganui-a-Tara, Wellington Harbour.

-The spectacle, inspired by the arrival of the legendary navigator and explorer Kupe, is part of a week-long series of events named A Waka Odyssey, which form the centrepiece of Australasia’s fifth largest international arts festival.
+The spectacle, inspired by the arrival of the legendary navigator and explorer Kupe, was part of a week-long series of events named A Waka Odyssey, which formed the centrepiece of Australasia’s fifth largest international arts festival.

-The project is the brainchild of TV and film director Anna Marbrook, Hoturoa Barclay-Kerr - a waka navigator, artist and environmentalist, and Polish-born performance artist and designer Kasia Pol.
+The project was the brainchild of TV and film director Anna Marbrook, Hoturoa Barclay-Kerr - a waka navigator, artist and environmentalist, and Polish-born performance artist and designer Kasia Pol.

 “Waka Odyssey opens the door to the stars, to the oceans, to the core of who we are as a nation.
 Great voyagers who dream of going beyond what we know, people who bravely forge new ways of seeing and being.”

-Master navigator Barclay-Kerr will lead the biggest flotilla since Kupe’s ancient arrival into Wellington Harbour.
+Master navigator Barclay-Kerr led the biggest flotilla since Kupe’s ancient arrival into Wellington Harbour.
 He is the kaihautū or leader of Haunui, a 72-foot double-hulled ocean-going sailing canoe, similar to those the younger generation knows from the Disney movie Moana.